madisuryapr/SQL-Analytics-by-Adisurya/Stocks Performance of Indonesian Companies/Statistical and Mathematical Functions in SQL Server/README.md

-## Statistical and Mathematical Functions in SQL Server
+## Statistical and Mathematical Functions in MS SQL Server

 In this folder, I present and demonstrate how to utilize statistical and mathematical functions within MS SQL Server environment to answer various data-related questions.
 When it comes to mathematical functions, several functions I employed in this folder are LOG10() and LOG()